-14. TO Maintenance.
+13. TO Maintenance.
 Contractors shall maintain TOs by preparing emergency, urgent, routine changes/revisions or supplements and source data updates to incorporate corrections, equipment configuration changes, and maintenance and operational concept changes IAW TO 00-5-3.
 The Contractor shall assist the Government, where applicable, by incorporating and delivering approved changes to the technical data in the field NLT the specified time limits within TO 00-5-3 for Urgent, Work Stoppage, or Emergency changes originating from an approved Recommended Change (RC) process and/or Publication Change Request (PCR) in the Enhanced Technical Information Management System (ETIMS).
 In the event of non-ETIMS access AFTO FORM 22, 252 policy or other approved change request forms processes will be adhered to.
 The specified time limits upon receipt of specified change requests is 40 calendar days for urgent changes/revisions, 72 hours for work stoppage changes/revisions, and 48 hours for emergency changes/revisions.

-15. Schedules.
-The Contractor shall develop and maintain an Integrated TM Schedule and Status throughout the period of performance for all TO development activities associated with this order for the life of the contract.
+14. Schedules.
+The Contractor shall develop and maintain an Integrated Technical Manual Schedule and Status throughout the period of performance for all TO development activities associated with this order for the life of the contract.
 The schedule shall be to the system/book or TCTO level and cover all major milestones of development.
 Any changes to the TM Schedule and Status after the TO Guidance Conference shall be coordinated with and approved by program TOMA and PCO.

+Program Name to populate automatically

-16. Time Compliance Technical Orders (TCTOs).
-The Contractor shall prepare TCTOs, ITCTOs and resulting TO updates as required in support of (program name) IAW TO 00-5-15 and MIL-DTL-38804 content requirements.
-TCTOs will be used to document all permanent modifications, initiate special “one time” inspections, or impose temporary restrictions on systems or equipment within specified time limits effecting (program name).
+15. Time Compliance Technical Orders (TCTOs).
+The Contractor shall prepare TCTOs, ITCTOs and resulting TO updates as required in support of {program_mod_system_name} IAW TO 00-5-15 and MIL-DTL-38804 content requirements.
+TCTOs will be used to document all permanent modifications, initiate special “one time” inspections, or impose temporary restrictions on systems or equipment within specified time limits effecting {program_mod_system_name}.
 Costs for TCTO package development must be IAW with AFI 65-601Vol.1.

-16.1.
-The Contractor shall deliver certified drafts of Immediate Action TCTOs, to meet program office plans to satisfy requirements outlined in TO 00-5-3/00-5-15.
+15.1.
+The Contractor shall deliver certified drafts of Immediate Action TCTOs to meet program office plans to satisfy requirements outlined in TO 00-5-3/00-5-15.
 The Contractor shall deliver drafts with comments incorporated within 24 hours of receipt of comments.

-16.2.
-The Contractor shall deliver initial certified drafts of Urgent Action TCTOs, to meet program office plans to satisfy requirements outlined in TO 00-5-3/00-5-15.
-The Contractor shall deliver final drafts with “final” customer comments incorporated, within 48 hours of receipt of comments.
+15.2.
+The Contractor shall deliver initial certified drafts of Urgent Action TCTOs to meet program office plans to satisfy requirements outlined in TO 00-5-3/00-5-15.
+The Contractor shall deliver final drafts with “final” customer comments incorporated, within 96 hours of receipt of comments.

-16.3.
+15.3.
 The Contractor shall deliver initial certified drafts of routine safety TCTOs to meet program office plans to satisfy requirements outlined in TO 00-5-3/00-5-15.
 The Contractor shall deliver final drafts with “final” customer comments incorporated, within 5 business days of receipt of comments.